Graduate Catalog

 Students must choose at least one of the following options and may work with an advisor to explore additional combinations.

-2. All courses required for the Reading Intervention endorsement (minimum of 15 semester hours).
+2. All courses required for the Reading Intervention Endorsement (minimum of 15 semester hours).

-3. All courses required for the Special Education: Generalist endorsement (minimum of 18 semester hours)
+3. All courses required for the Special Education: Generalist Endorsement (minimum of 18 semester hours)

 Elective Courses

 All remaining semester hours will be earned as electives chosen jointly by the advisor and student.
-A full list of education courses is available in this catalog.

 Required Courses